-I watched the Monte Carlo Bay Hotel and Resort being built and first stayed at this wonderful hotel soon after it opened, each time I return it manages to impress me a little bit more.
+I watched the Monte Carlo Bay Hotel and Resort being built and first stayed at this wonderful hotel soon after it opened, each time I return, it manages to impress me a little bit more.
 The hotel remains as pristine as the day it was built.
-The decadent marble and finishings remain in perfect condition, the expensive rugs are as fresh and luxurious underfoot as when they were new, the whole hotel is immaculate.
+The decadent marble and finishings remain in perfect condition, and the expensive rugs are as fresh and luxurious underfoot as when they were new.
+The whole hotel is immaculate.

-And now to the indoor-outdoor pool which sits inside a large glass-sided spherical building full of tropical plants with an exotic ambiance.
-It flows to an outside pool also surrounded by tropical plants and with fountains at its edge.
-It is easily the largest indoor pool in Monaco and is certainly impressive if a little on the cool side.
-For me it was necessary to constantly swim up and down to keep warm – I tend to end up in their green jacuzzi connected to the main pool to relax and to warm up.
+There are two pools here, an indoor-outdoor pool, which sits inside a large glass-sided spherical building full of tropical plants with an exotic ambiance.
+It flows to an outside pool also surrounded by tropical plants and with a jacuzzi and whirlpool at its edge.
+This is easily the largest indoor pool in Monaco and is certainly impressive if a little on the cool side in the winter.

 For me, the grandeur and the immense lagoon make this a must-stay hotel in Monaco.
 My ideal stay in Monte Carlo is to combine the Monte Carlo Bay hotel with the Hotel Hermitage so you can enjoy strolling and experiencing the center of Monaco before lazing in the Cote d’Azur sunshine at the Bay.